 A series of information sessions were held with staff to ensure that they were fully aware of the significance of the information being requested.
 The information sessions were useful in sparking debate and discussion on many areas and information provided by Stonewall and the Equalities and Human Rights Commission was central to informing the debate.
-The data from our workforce used within this report was ingathered during January and February 2017.
-Reporting categories for our workforce are age, carer responsibility, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex, and sexual orientation.
+The data from our workforce used within this report was ingathered during the first quarter of 2021.

+There is no requirement for the member of staff to complete all or any of the survey, however it did get a response rate of 72% and tables in this section reflect the outcome of this survey.
+The Reporting categories for our workforce are age, carer responsibility, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex, and sexual orientation.